 This course provides an introduction to endocrinology, female reproductive anatomy the latest information in basic reproductive physiology of the female at all life stages, including puberty, mid-reproductive life and menopause.
 Chronic reproductive abnormalities will be discussed in detail using the current literature; including hypothalamic amenorrhea, polycystic ovarian syndrome and premature menopause.
 The role of gonadotropin hormone therapy in ovulation induction and controlled ovarian stimulation along with complications, such as ovarian hyperstimulation and multiple births; will also be discussed.
 The use of agonists and antagonists in ART and stimulation protocols for difficult cases, such as the poor responder and hyper-responder, will be covered, along with donor egg and surrogacy and ethics.

-EMB-512 Research Methods and Thesis: Statistics and Thesis Topic Selection
+RCS-707 Research Methods and Capstone/Thesis: Statistics and Master's Project Proposal

 Statistics and research study design are essential tools in any scientific endeavor.
-Developing a thesis research study design and understanding the background literature needed to create a thesis review requires a rudimentary knowledge of basic statistics.
+Developing a thesis research study design and understanding the background literature needed to create a capstone review requires a rudimentary knowledge of basic statistics.
 In this course, students will receive training in biostatistics, which is the study of statistics used in medical and basic biological research.
 Students will (a) learn the fundamental principles of biostatistics, (b) study applications of biostatistics in clinical medicine, (c) participate in statistical problem-solving, and (d) learn the fundamental components of a research study design.
-The final aspect of the course is the selection of the thesis topic.
-The students research the topic and write a mini-literature review, develop a formal thesis proposal, and present their projects at the second residential program.
+The final aspect of the course is the selection of a Master's project.
+The students research a topic area and write a mini-literature review, develop a formal Master's project proposal, and present their projects at the second residential program.

 The emphasis of this course will be on the physiology and pathology of the male reproductive system in the context of evaluations for male infertility.
 Knowledge of reproductive function by reviewing recent discoveries about the physiology and dysfunction of the male reproductive system will be presented using current articles and techniques.
 Relevant areas include: normal and abnormal spermatogenesis, reviewing slides prepared from testicular biopsies, basic semen analysis, standard tests of sperm function using microscopy and specialized functional and “non-functional” sperm evaluating assays.
 Also covered are disorders like testicular cancer, benign and malignant prostate and genetic causes of male infertility, male contraception and gender pre-selection using sperm.
 Additionally students will be challenged with the evaluation of case studies in andrology.